skid9000/NeppyBot-Pictures/README.md

 ## Do you plan to mention original artists at some point?

 Yes!
-A CREDITS.md will be in each folder of this repo, so we can put the artist name/pseudo and the sauce.
+Check out CREDITS.md, so we can put the artist name/pseudo and the sauce.

 ## What the Nep?
 Some files are not renamed correctly!